-\textbf{Prompt learning in vision and language.} While beyond our current scope, it is worth noting that prompt learning has been applied to a wider range of problems and scenarios, which highlights its power and flexibility.
-Among them are important topics such as unsupervised domain adaptation~\citep{ge2022domain}, multi-label classification~\citep{sun2022dualcoop}, video classification~\citep{ju2021prompting}, object detection~\citep{detpro_cvpr22,promptdet_eccv22} or pixel-level labelling~\citep{rao2022denseclip}.
-Finally, prompt learning as a means to adapt pre-trained models has also been applied to purely vision models~\citep{jia2022visual,sandler2022fine} providing similar performance to fine tuning the whole model but with great parameter efficiency.
+\textbf{Prompt learning in vision and language.} While beyond our current scope, it is worth noting that prompt learning has been applied to a wider range of vision problems and scenarios, which highlights its power and flexibility.
+Among them are important topics such as unsupervised domain adaptation~\cite{ge2022domain}, multi-label classification~\cite{sun2022dualcoop}, video classification~\cite{ju2021prompting}, object detection~\cite{detpro_cvpr22,promptdet_eccv22} and pixel-level labelling~\cite{rao2022denseclip}.
+Finally, prompt learning has also been applied to vision only models~\cite{jia2022visual,sandler2022fine} providing an efficient and flexible means to adapt pre-trained models.

 \textbf{Variational inference in computer vision.} Variational inference and, more specifically, variational autoencoder variants have been extensively applied to computer vision tasks as diverse as image generation \cite{ramesh2021zero, saharia2022photorealistic, rombach2022high}, action recognition~\cite{mehrasavariational}, instance segmentation~\cite{homayounfar2020levelset}, few-shot learning~\cite{zhang2019variational, schonfeld2019generalized}, domain generalization~\cite{du2020learning}, and continual learning~\cite{derakhshani2021kernel}.
 For example, Zhang \etal \cite{zhang2019variational} focus on the reduction of noise vulnerability and estimation bias in few-shot learning through variational inference.
 In the same vein, Du \etal \cite{du2020learning} propose a variational information bottleneck to better manage prediction uncertainty and unknown domains.
 Our proposed method also shares the advantages of variational inference in avoiding overfitting in low-shot settings, improving generalization, and encourages the prompt space to be resilient against these challenges.
 To the best of our knowledge we are the first to introduce variational inference in prompt learning.